rishabh-s-t/AR-Jewellery-System-Public/Resource Manual.md

 - SparkAR

 ## Classes Planned:
+- Person: Info of everyone that uses or is a part of our system
+- Employee
-- Customer
+- Registered Customer
+- Salesperson
+- Admin
+- 3DTryon: For generating 3D Tryons
+- Product: Storing Info of all products
+- Brochure: Displaying all products
-- Web User
+- Bill
 - Order
-- Product
-- Shopping Cart
-- viewBrochure
-- owner
 - Payment
-- Transaction
+- Transaction History: To store history of all transactions
-- tryJewelry
-- 3DModelCameraInput

-We have planned two different packages, Web & SparkAR.
-Web package will contain classes required to handle the web excerience of the user and the SparkAR will be used to add the 3D models to user's facial models and render it out.
+- Order History: To store order history of a customer